lalebdi/JavaScriptDataScrutures/README.md

             2- What are the inputs that go into the problem?
                 3- What are the outputs that should come from the solution to the problem?
                     4- Can the outputs be determined from the inputs?
 Do I have enough info to solve the problem?
+                        5- How should I label the important pieces of the data that are a part of the problem?